ZivLow/desec-update/README.md

 ```

 ## Note
-- Make sure you have dig, bash(>v4.3) installed on your machine
+- Make sure you have curl, dig, bash(>v4.3) installed on your machine \
+See [requirements.txt](requirements.txt) for list of packages needed.
 - You can edit the script to change the wait time between requests
 - Tested to work on Ubuntu 22.04 LTS